 If you’re against using water on your grill pan, that’s completely fine.
 You can still clean it using only coarse kosher salt.
 First of all, remove the solid residue of the food you just cooked.
-Wipe it off using a paper towel, be diligent while performing this as the pan is still hot.
+Wipe it off using a paper towel—be diligent while doing this as the pan is still hot.

-Now, take some kosher salt, it’s used in its coarse form as it acts as an effective abrasive to remove the stuck-ons.
+Now, take some kosher salt—it should be used in its coarse form as it acts as an effective abrasive to remove the stuck-on food.
 Use a paper towel to spread the salt all over its surface.
-Simultaneously, rub the stuck-on food and other leftovers.
+Simultaneously, rub the leftovers away.

 Repeat the process till you’re satisfied with the results.
 Lastly, dump all the garbage you extracted into the trash bin and a final stroke of paper towel to ensure the final clean-up.